Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 * Switch-to-switch cabling is appropriate for LAG formation.

-* 	"Other" nodes on the network seem sane.
+* 	*Other* nodes on the network seem sane.

 #### Logging and Updates

-Once the SHCD has run cleanly through CANU and CANU output has been manually validated, changes to the SHCD should be "committed" so that work is not lost, and other users can take advantage of the CANU changes.
+Once the SHCD has run cleanly through CANU and CANU output has been manually validated, changes to the SHCD should be *committed* so that work is not lost, and other users can take advantage of the CANU changes.

-Add an entry to the changelog Config.
+* Add an entry to the changelog Config.
 Summary first worksheet.
 The changelog should include:

 	* The CANU command line used to validate the spreadsheet.

 	* The CANU version being used to validate the spreadsheet.

 	* An overview of changes made to the spreadsheet.

-After an SHCD has been validated it should be uploaded to an official storage location
+* After an SHCD has been validated it should be uploaded to an official storage location

 	* customer communication (CAST ticket for customers)
 	* or SharePoint (internal systems and sometimes customer systems).

 #### Output SHCD to JSON

-- Once the SHCD is fully validate, the user will be able to output all the connection details to a `json` file.
+- Once the SHCD is fully validated, the user will be able to output all the connection details to a `json` file.
-- This is used to generate switch configs.
+- This output `json` file is used to generate switch configs.

 ```bash
 ncn# canu validate shcd -a v1 --shcd ./test.xlsx --tabs 40G_10G,NMN,HMN --corners I12,S37,I9,S20,I20,S31  --json --out cabling.json